 The key is to create the intent behind your project or idea.
 In yoga class, we often set an intention for our practice at the beginning of class and come back to it at the end.
 “Setting intention, at least according to Buddhist teachings, is quite different from goal making.
 It is not oriented toward a future outcome.
-Instead, it is a path or practice that is focused on how you are “being” in the present moment.
+Instead, it is a path or practice focused on how you are “being” in the present moment.
 Your attention is on the ever-present “now” in the constantly changing flow of life.
 You set your intentions based on understanding what matters most to you and make a commitment to align your worldly actions with your inner values” from The Heart's Intention.

-To create my original vision board, I used a poster board, magazines, scissors, and glue.
-First, I gathered images as I thought about what my intention was for my blog and what I wanted to do with it.
-I found tons of photos and then weeded out the ones that didn't seem to fit with the overall visual scheme.
-Then I cut them out, arranged and rearranged them and finally glued them to the poster board.
+I used a poster board, magazines, scissors, and glue to create my original vision board.
+First, I gathered images as I thought about my intention for my blog and what I wanted to do with it.
+I found many photos and then weeded the ones that didn't fit the overall visual scheme.
+Then, I cut them out, arranged and rearranged them, and glued them to the poster board.
 I put the final product into an inexpensive frame to hang in my office.

-Another way to create a vision board is to create a Pinterest board either public or private.
+Another way to create a vision board is to create a Pinterest board, either public or private.
 I made this Pinterest vision board inspired by my paper version.

-Three Steps toward Creating Your Dream Life
+Three Steps Toward Creating Your Dream Life:

 1. Identify your desire

-2. Give your desire attention
+2. Give your desired attention

 3. Allow it

 What will inspire you to start a vision board of your own?
-Do you think you'll go old-school or Pinterest style?
+Do you think you'll go old-school or Pinterest-style?
 I'd love to see your board once you've started.